jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 {% include olympic_usage.html %}

-<div style="text-align: justify">Plots show that the tag "halloween" is used frequently on October and the tag "olympics" is used in summer of 2012 and 2016, corresponding to summer Olympics, and in winter 2014, corresponding to winter Olympics.</div>
+<div style="text-align: justify">Plots show that the tag "halloween" is used frequently in October and the tag "olympics" is used in summer of 2012 and 2016, corresponding to summer Olympics, and in winter 2014, corresponding to the winter Olympics.</div>

 ### What about popular tags?